rkang427/autodb/README.md

 brew install --cask docker
 brew install postgresql@14
 brew install python@3.12
+brew services stop postgresql@14 ##to prevent local postgres from competing with docker postgres
 ```

 Seems like you need to open up the Docker App at least once from your launcher to get everything working.